The Book of Myself: A Do-it-Yourself Autobiography in 221 Questions

 Have you ever wanted to write your memoirs or wished you had the life stories of a relative?

-The Book of Myself is a do-it-yourself memoir that helps you record and preserve the experiences and knowledge of a lifetime for years to come.
-Divided into Early, Middle, and Later Years, this keepsake volume contains 201 questions that guide you through the process of keeping memories on subjects such as family, friends, learning and education, work and responsibilities, and the world around you.
+This is a do-it-yourself memoir that helps you record and preserve the experiences and knowledge of a lifetime for years to come.
+Divided into Early, Middle, and Later Years, the questions guide you through keeping memories on family, friends, learning and education, work and responsibilities, and the world around you.

 The Book of Myself is the perfect way for you, or someone close to you, to remember the turning points and everyday recollections of a lifetime and share them with future generations.
 Perfect for genealogy and family history lovers.